-Peaceful Dove Tattoos
+Peaceful Dove Tattoo Examples

 - Universal peace and purity.
 These doves may be portrayed carrying an olive branch.

-- The dove is also very symbolic in Christianity, being a symbol of both the Holy Spirit and sacrifice.
+- Christianity.
+The dove is also very symbolic in Christianity, being a symbol of both the Holy Spirit and sacrifice.

 What I discovered when searching for dove tattoos was the vast majority were put on the back, though I don't know why.
 Almost everyone who got these (with some exceptions) were women.